Table of Contents

-So, furlough and redundancy plans for HR's are needed to be put in place to ensure that they support their employees during this period.
+So, furlough and redundancy plans for HRs must be put in place to ensure that they support their employees during this period.
 Below we go through the importance of supporting your employees, how to navigate through uncertain times, and combating the possible challenges, you may face.

-Supporting employees on furlough helps them to feel as if they are not alone.
-It also allows them to feel still like they are a part of the company.
-The health and well-being of your employees should be the number one priority as an employer.
+Supporting employees on furlough helps them feel as if they are not alone.
+It also allows them to feel like they are a part of the company.
+The health and wellbeing of your employees should be the number one priority as an employer.

 Supporting your employees comes with many challenges as they navigate through times of uncertainty.
 It can become easy to make promises too quickly, but you must ensure that they feel supported during this time.
 Remember, they will feel scared and isolated - especially if they have been with the company for a while.

 How to provide redundancy help for employees during these uncertain times?

 How can the organization support employee wellbeing with the news of furloughs and redundancies in these uncertain times?
 Here are the ways to do it efficiently:

 1. Communicate with your employee

 You must be open and transparent with your employees every step of the way.
 It would be best to tell them why you had to decide and why they were selected for furlough.
 This communication will prevent the spread of misinformation, causing more concern and ensuring that your employees know what is going on.

 2. Reassure your employees